thereferences/systems/docs/source/introduction/plausible.md

 ## A Team's Key Business Questions

+In a 2018 article, Kevin Tyranos proposed a few steps that may aid a team's generation of its Key Business Questions form its Business Outcomes Targets.[^Tyranos2018]  In brief, and minimally adapted,

 <ol class="numeric">
   <li class="numeric">Business Outcomes</li>
   <li class="numeric">An in-depth evaluation of knowledge & data understandings till date.</li>